industrial-data-space/trusted-connector-documentation/docs/_docs/usage_control.md

 ## Introduction to LUCON

-LUCON (*Logic based Usage CONtrol*) is a policy language for controlling data flows between endpoints.
-The Trusted Connector uses [Apache Camel](http://camel.apache.org/) to route messages between services (such as MQTT, REST, or OPC-UA endpoints).
+LUCON (**L**ogic based **U**sage **Con**trol) is a policy language for controlling data flows between endpoints.
+The Trusted Connector uses [Apache Camel](http://camel.apache.org/) to route messages between services (such as MQTT, REST, or [OPC-UA](../../docs/_docs/opcua.md) endpoints).
 The ways how messages may be processed and passed around between services is controlled by LUCON, a simple policy language for message labeling and taint tracking.

 The LUCON policy language comes with an Eclipse plugin for syntax highlighting, code completion and compilation into a format that is understood by the policy decision point within the Connector.
 Thus the typical workflow is as follows: